 You know you should have a marketing strategy.
 It would really help you get ahead of the game and not be so frantic all the time.

 But you don’t because it feels so overwhelming.
 Planning is not your strength.
-You’d rather just do.
+You’d rather just do it.
 Where would you even start?

 Because you don’t plan, you end up missing a lot of opportunities.
 You’re always pulling together last-minute, half-baked marketing campaigns.
 And it causes you a lot of stress.